Cedar Sink: Recreation and activities

-Hiking

 The trail to Cedar Sink follows the Smith Valley floor for about ¾ mile.
 The trail is 1.6 miles round trip and circles the southern edge of the sink and eventually leads to a platform overlooking the sink.
 The trail is clearly delineated with many stairs leading to the bottom of the sink and there are several vista platforms along the ridge.
 The trail offers many glimpses at the once underground river system.
 The views from the plateau change depending on the weather; there are many ephemeral springs at the south end of the sink.
 The overflow route is dry at times and flowing strongly at other during high precipitation events.
 The main channel flow is often not at the surface throughout many parts of this region.

-Geocaching

-Geocaching is also a common treasure-hunt like recreation activity in Cedar Sink.
+Geocaching is a common treasure-hunt like recreation activity in Cedar Sink.
 Several caches are hidden in Cedar Sink and Mammoth Caves area.